Deforestation in the Philippines: Government policies

-Mining and illegal logging
+Mining and logging

-Mining and illegal logging are major causes of deforestation in the Philippines.
+Mining and logging are major causes of deforestation in the Philippines.
 Mining operations have cleared large areas of forest land and has led to water contamination, ecological destruction, loss of livelihood, and loss of biodiversity.

+Republic Act 7942, or the Philippine Mining Act, allows mining operations to clear trees and relocate Indigenous and local communities.
+The law allows foreign-owned companies to engage in mining activities.
+According to environmental group Alyansa Tigil Mina, the law "legitimizes the plunder of our national patrimony," and that the "situation will only worsen if ChaCha prospers and transnational corporations are allowed to act with impunity."

 Illegal logging occurs in the Philippines and intensifies flood damage in some areas.
+Deforestation caused by mining or logging has been linked to such environmental disasters as the Ormoc tragedy and the Ondoy disaster.

+Land conversion

+Deforestation is also caused by land conversion for corporate agriculture, cash crops, real estate, and infrastructure.
+IBON Foundation cites as an example the one million hectares allocated for palm oil plantations in Mindanao, as well as Build, Build, Build infrastructure projects that will destroy forests, water sources, farms, and livelihoods, and displace local communities.

 Natural disasters

 Destructive typhoons in the Philippines, such as Typhoon Haiyan (Yolanda) in 2013, also cause deforestation and defoliation.

 Conservation

 The Philippine national REDD+ Strategy, which aims to reduce greenhouse gas emissions from deforestation, was drafted and submitted to the United Nations in 2010.
 An update to the strategy published by the Forest and Management Bureau of the Philippines showed that as of 2017, the county was still in the early phase of preparing to implement its REDD+ Strategy.

 Executive Order 23 was signed in February 2011 banning logging throughout the country.

+New mining agreements were banned in 2012 to protect the environment, though existing mines were allowed to continue operations.

+A nationwide ban on open-pit mining was put in place in 2017.
+Department of Environment and Natural Resources (DENR) Secretary Gina Lopez suspended permits for 26 mining operations that violated environmental rules.
+The ban on open-pit and other mining operations was lifted in 2021.

+In response to these environmental challenges, the Department of Environment and Natural Resources (DENR) has listed a number of different plant species that can be planted nationwide to promote urban greening and reforestation.
+According to the Philippine Guidebook on Plant Species Suitable for Urban Greening, these include native species such as Pakpak-Lauin (Bird’s Nest Fern), Anahaw, Manila Palm, Kapa-kapa, and others.
+In addition, some non-native species can also be planted because of local adaptation and no longer possess invasive characteristics that negatively affect human well-being and property.
+Native and non-native plants are recommended for their capability to adapt to local conditions, contribute to biodiversity, and support ecological restoration.